Bablock Hythe

-Bablock Hythe is a hamlet in Oxfordshire, England, some five miles (8 km) west of Oxford city centre.
-There was a ferry across the River Thames at Bablock Hythe from the 13th century.
-The hand-propelled cable ferry was said to be the first along the Thames and was still in use for cars and other road vehicles up until 1959.
+Bablock Hythe is a hamlet in Oxfordshire, England, some five miles (8 km) west of Oxford city centre, and located in Northmoor parish, West Oxfordshire district.
+Cumnor and Appleton-with-Eaton parishes in Vale of White Horse district are on the other side of the River Thames.
+There was a ferry across the Thames at Bablock Hythe from the 13th century.
+The hand-propelled cable ferry was said to be the first along the river and was still in use for cars and other road vehicles up until 1959.

 Heritage

-The earliest reference to a ferry is in 1279; later ones continued to cross until the mid-20th century.
+The earliest reference to a ferry is in 1279; later ones continued to cross until the late 20th century.
 The ferry was a wide-beamed ferry punt with a rope or chain in the river, which presented something of a hazard to navigation.
 There was also an ancient inn, described by William Senior in his Royal River in the 1880s.
 This was rebuilt in the early 1990s.
 The site is overlooked by the "Warm green-muffled Cumnor Hills", which now holds an extensive caravan site.
 The poet Matthew Arnold described the area in his 1853 work "The Scholar Gipsy":